Mivik/GetDex/README.md

 It's a must-do to reboot your phone since Xposed plugins need rebooting to be activated.

 Note that I used a trick to simplify this step, so you don't need to reboot anymore after your first rebooting even you changed some code in this plugin.
-You just need to restart the application you want to hook into (or the application you want to dump dex from) to apply your changes.
+You just need to restart the application you want to hook into (the application you want to dump dex from) to apply your changes.

 ### Step 3.
 Start the target application